satish-pati/GPU_SIMULATOR/README.md

     ### Niharika:
   - Implement memory access handling logic.
   - Implementation of Branch and jump instructions as per new design.
-  - Checking if hazards are correctly detected manually.
+  - Implementation of `la` ,`lw` insturctions & Checking if hazards are correctly detected manually.

 ### **Meeting 2 (2-March-2025)**